 3. Cardswap.ca is a gift card swap so that you can mail in a card you’ll never use and replace it with either cash or a card you need.
 While Aunt Betty was kind in giving you a giftcard for a movie, the extra dinner and childcare costs make it not so budget-friendly.
 Swap it for something like a new slowcooker – and save even more on comfort food.

 4. Search for the hidden money in your household.
 This can be a fun one for children too.
 Turning off lights, using Tide Coldwater to save on hot water bills and making a fire instead of turning up the heat can be fun as well as rewarding.
-PGeveryday.ca is a great resource for coupons on products you use all the time and the PG Brand Sampler allows you to be sent free products to try.
+PGeveryday.ca is a great resource for coupons on products you use all the time.

 5. Hair schools provide a great inexpensive alternative to pricy salons.